matayto/pihole-keepalived/README.md

 }
 ```

-6. Repeat steps 3 and 4 on the secondary pihole.
+Repeat steps 3 and 4 from the primary keepalived config above, keeping in mind that the VIP should _not_ appear on the secondary pihole.

+Test failover by shutting down the primary pihole and validating that the keepalived VIP appears on the secondary.